pdehne/VFLib/README.md

 # VFLib

 This is my soon to be released project which is NOT QUITE READY FOR PUBLIC USE!
-There's no documentation, no testing, and no support so unless you enjoy banging your head repeatedly against the wall wait until the official release!
+There's unfinished documentation, no testing, and no support so unless you enjoy banging your head repeatedly against the wall wait until the official release!

+## Documentation

+Some [unfinished documentation][0] is in development.

 ## Location